vikas-kmr1/vikas-kmr1/README.md

 🌱 &nbsp;I'm on track for learning more about Dynamic-Programming, Systems Design, and Algorithms.

 - Struggling on LeetCode.
-- Practising on CodeChef and HackerRank.
+- Practicing on CodeChef and HackerRank.

    <br>